 Participant Package Summary & Fee

-- Full access to all summit presentations and keynotes
+Full access to all the VirtualTalk presentations and group discussions

-- Participation in roundtable/Interactive workshops of your choice
+- Participation to all roundtable/Interactive online discussions of your choice

 - Summit Directory including detailed information on all attendees